Mars Orbiter Mission: Cost

 The total cost of the mission was approximately ₹450 Crore (US$73 million), making it the least-expensive Mars mission to date.
 The low cost of the mission was ascribed by ISRO chairman K. Radhakrishnan to various factors, including a "modular approach", few ground tests and long working days (18 to 20 hours) for scientists.
 BBC's Jonathan Amos specified lower worker costs, home-grown technologies, simpler design, and a significantly less complicated payload than NASA's MAVEN.
+Prime Minister Narendra Modi said that the mission cost just ₹7/km, cheaper than a ₹10/km auto ride in Ahmedabad and less than the film Gravity.

 Mission objectives

 The primary objective of the mission is to develop the technologies required for designing, planning, management and operations of an interplanetary mission.
-The secondary objective is to explore Mars' surface features, morphology, mineralogy and Martian atmosphere using indigenous scientific instruments.
+The secondary objective is to explore Mars's surface features, morphology, mineralogy and Martian atmosphere using indigenous scientific instruments.

 The main objectives are to develop the technologies required for designing, planning, management and operations of an interplanetary mission comprising the following major tasks: